Pappenheimer witch trial: Interrogation and trial

-On the order of Maximilian I (Elector of Bavaria), they were taken from Altmannstein to the Bavarian capital of Munich, where they were imprisoned in Munich's Falcon Tower.
+On the order of Maximilian I, the Elector of Bavaria, they were taken from Altmannstein to the Bavarian capital of Munich, where they were imprisoned in Munich's Falcon Tower.

 A leading official in the trial was the duke's councillor Johann Sigismund Wagnereckh, who had long made unsuccessful attempts to promote witch trials in Bavaria, but with the exception of some trials in 1589–90, witch trials had been uncommon in Bavaria because of the general opposition to such trials among the Bavarian elite.
 Wagnereckh conducted several interrogations of the family by use of severe torture.
 A main concern of Wagnereckh was the charge that the Pappenheimers had murdered children to grind their hands to a powder they could eat, which would give them magical powers and help them in their murders and robberies.

 It appears that the Duke's government wished to make an example of the family in a period of many vagrant crimes, which the government had been unable to solve.
-Witchcraft was a crime in which could include many other crimes, which made it useful as a general charge in a show trial toward scapegoats.
+Witchcraft was a crime which could include many other crimes, which made it useful as a general charge in a show trial toward scapegoats.
 The Pappenheimers appear to have been subjected to a show trial and meant to be made an example of, and "As many as possible of the unsolved crimes of the past few years were to be put down to the account of the accused."

 Hansel was tortured first because he, as a child, was expected to break first.
 They were tortured by the strappado, squassation, rope burns, and torch burnings while Hansel, as a child, was beaten with a cane.

 Initially, they denied the charges, but they were exposed to torture so fierce and so prolonged that all but Hansel confessed to anything of which they were accused.
 They confessed to having sexual intercourse with the Devil and to making a pact with him, promising to aid him in exchange for money and possessions.
 They made the pact by giving the Devil hair from the left side of their head, their armpit, and their private parts as well as a piece of nail from the big toe of their left foot and "powder of children's hands."
 The Devil then scratched them on their left side, drawing blood, "which he collected in a little box; took out a sheet of paper, which he placed on his knee; and put a pen into" their hand for them to sign.
 Because they were illiterate, he guided their hands as they wrote.
 "Then he wrapped up in the paper all the things that" they "had given him, and took them with him".